astuff/pacmod_dbc/doc/user_can_protocol.md

 ## CAN Signals

 The byte order of all CAN signals is Motorola/Big-Endian.
-All negative numbers are represented as two’s compliment.
+All negative numbers are represented as two’s complement.

 ## CAN Message Availability